dmbarbour/glas/docs/GlasProg.md

 I propose to represent access to non-deterministic choice as a primitive (instead of handler).

 There are a few reasons for this.
 First, it does us very little good to intercept non-deterministic choice within a program.
 Only at the level of a runtime or interpreter might we heuristically guide non-deterministic choice to a useful outcome.
 Second, we may still control non-deterministic choice via annotations, i.e. to indicate a subprogram is observably deterministic, or at least does not introduce non-determinism (though it may invoke non-deterministic handlers).
 Third, use of non-deterministic choice in assertions, fuzz testing, etc. make it awkward to present as a handler.

+Not quite sure what I want to call this.
+Could use '%sel' or '%ndc' or something else.

 ### JIT Compilation